 The Moffitt Cancer Center Advantage

 Firmly positioned on the leading edge of technology, Moffitt Cancer Center is proud to offer robotic bronchoscopy, which we regard as the standard of care for difficult-to-reach lung nodules.
 Our multispecialty team includes skilled physicians who perform a high volume of robotic bronchoscopies and therefore have acquired extensive expertise in utilizing this advanced technology to its fullest potential.

 If you have questions about robotic bronchoscopy or would like to find out if it is right for you, we encourage you to reach out to an expert in the Thoracic Oncology Program at Moffitt Cancer Center.
 To request an appointment, please call 1-888-663-3488 or complete our new patient registration form online.
-As Florida’s top cancer hospital, we are changing the model — and you can benefit from our extensive lung cancer expertise within one day.
+As Florida’s top cancer hospital, we are changing the model — and you can benefit from our extensive lung cancer expertise as soon as possible.